COMP3380/pokemon_showdown_analysis/README.md

 - DO NOT assign more than one task to yourself at a time
     - unless there are multiple small ones you can complete at once
+    - this is so that other people have more flexibility to choose tasks
 - DO once you've assigned yourself a task, drag it into the "In Progress" column